The Hilbert Certainty Principle

 Let us begin with defining our terms - specifically, let us briefly describe what is meant by the word “certainty” as it is being used here.

 Now, I am sure many of you are at least somewhat familiar (at least those of you who have any interest in theoretical physics, or watched the show Breaking Bad) with Heisenberg’s uncertainty principle.
 If you are not, however (and that is totally fine - really, it is; do not be ashamed, for we all must learn something new at one point or another [I, for example, did not know how to change a bicycle tire last week...I still don’t, but at least now I know that I don’t know how to do it, which allows me to open myself up to the possibility of perhaps one day learning how to do it, as opposed to never finding out that I did not know and having to live the rest of my life blissfully ignorant of my own shortcomings]), let me explain it in the simplest possible terms (again, this is not to insult you; rather, it is done simply for the purpose of instructing you most effectively).

-Once upon a time, not long ago (perhaps around the time when people wore pajamas and lived life slow...ah, those were the days, man), there lived a man by the name of Werner Herzog.
-Wait, actually - wrong German Werner.
+Once upon a time, not long ago (perhaps around the time when people wore pyjamas and lived life slowly...ah, those were the days, man), there lived a man by the name of Werner Herzog.
+Wait, actually — wrong German Werner.